marcelklehr/prism.io/README.md

 ## Todo
 hah!, lots...

- * Make it more configurable / the guts more accessable and hackable
  * Wrap changesets in edits to dry up edit transformations
  * MESSAGE QUEUE!
 Once you start doing async stuff, you have multiple half-digested maessages -- bad thing.
 And a prefect race condition.
  * Authorization/Authentication